-However some text may be unavoidable, both on the operational display (e.g. buoy numbers if these are required for VTS reporting) or on a separate text display (e.g.

-course to steer, heading; alarms; tidal information; user interaction to control the ECDIS, etc.).
+However some text may be unavoidable, both on the operational display (e.g. buoy numbers if these are required for VTS reporting) or on a separate text display (e.g. course to steer, heading; alarms; tidal information; user interaction to control the ECDIS, etc.).

-(See also sections 2.3.3c, 3.1.5 and 3.4, and section 7.1.3 of the Presentation Library).
+(See also sections 2.3.3c, 3.1.5 and 3.4, and Presentation Library, Part I, section 9.1).